lmammino/blog/2016-01-05-virtual-what.md

 tooling, and how to use minimal abstractions to achieve those ideas.
 But first I want you to remember the following:

-> Your choice of tools is irrelevant for your project.
+> Your choice of tools is irrelevant

 If you're building a new product, don't worry about what boilerplate you're using; it'll only be used once.
 Don't worry about what build system you're